 - 3/16” drill bit

-All those materials are optional depending on the size of your garage and shed, and your desired shelf size and feature.
-Open shelves could help you organise your stuff and keep everything dry and away from mold.
-It will lengthen your stuff life and save you a fortune for buying damaged tools or materials.
+All those materials are optional depending on the size of your garage or shed, and your desired shelf size and features.
+Open shelving could help you organise your items while also keeping everything dry and safe from mold.
+In turn, it will save you a fortune to avoid having to replace damaged tools or materials.

 Use overhead space